OpenBazaar/official_site/_posts/blog/2018-09-10/2018-09-10-the-beginners-guide-to-decentralization.markdown

 ### The Importance of Decentralization on OpenBazaar

-OpenBazaar is unique because of its decentralization, but that alone though isn’t what makes it excellent.
+OpenBazaar is unique because of its decentralization, but that alone though isn’t what makes it compelling.
 What’s important about OpenBazaar being decentralized is _what it enables users to do_.

 There is no company or organization that runs the OpenBazaar network.
 It’s a collection of people around the world connecting directly to each other to engage in free trade using cryptocurrencies.
 This lack of gatekeepers means OpenBazaar is permissionless, has no fees, is private, and has no censorship.